JiahaoShan/Glacier-tax-1099-B-Stock-Transactions-Helper/README.md

 # Glacier Tax 1099-B Stock Transactions Helper

+* Update 2019:
+I don't have access to Glacier anymore therefore cannot really maintain this repo.
+If you find this helpful, please contribute and I will re-publish the plugin.
+Thank you!

 Chrome extension for helping nonresident alien fill in the 1099-B stock transactions by importing transactions from local CSV file
 * Install it here: https://chrome.google.com/webstore/detail/glacier-tax-1099-b-stock/mdnkfhpikjbgedlenpdnkhnfhdaohfcm
 * Automatically validate and fill in 1099 transaction details with imported transaction details (csv)